-A radiological study was performed to determine the radioactivity levels in vegetables and the annual effective dose of natural radionuclides (U-238, Th-232 and K-40) into human body due to intake of vegetables from high background radiation areas in Manyoni District, Central part of Tanzania.
+A radiological study was performed to determine the radioactivity levels in vegetables and the annual effective dose of natural radionuclides (U-238, Th-232 and K-40) into human body due to intake of vegetables from Manyoni District, Central part of Tanzania.
 The radioactivity concentrations in vegetable samples were higher than the world average value.
 The annual effective ingestion dose to human body due to intake of vegetables was also found 9.4 times higher than the world safe value of total exposure per person resulting from the ingestion of terrestrial radioisotopes.
-The daily intakes of nuclides (U-238 and Th-232) were within the allowable daily intake.
-Since this study aimed to establish a baseline database of radioactivity background levels and radiation dose due to ingestion, the results can be used as reference information to assess any changes in the radiological background levels due to any geological processes that may occur in future.
-This will facilitate comparative studies between these results and those, which might occur in future when the country decides to mine and mill the uranium ore.
+The annual intakes of radionuclides (U-238 and Th-232) were much higher than the allowable annual intake.
+However, the total annual effective dose and annual intake of radionuclides calculated in this work might be overestimated.
+This is because; the vegetable consumption rate was not specifically drawn from the study area.
+The consumption rate used is the representative of the whole country (Tanzania) and assumed that the vegetables are available throughout the year, while in the study area, during the rainy season, vegetables are usually consumed daily to several times a week, and during the dry season frequency of consumption spans from once a week to several times a week.
+This study aimed to establish a baseline database, the results can be used as reference information to assess any changes in the radiological background levels due to any geological and physical processes that may occur in future.